proreytech/prorey.testing/README.md

   **Scenario** same as above with bulk synthetic parquet data generated

-  **PRT test** files will include Json data with dynamically generated key fields and test inputs repeated
+  **PRT test** files will include json data with dynamically generated key fields and test inputs repeated

 * **Component Testing of realtime streaming application**

-  **Scenario** Client has realtime streaming application listening to source dynamo and kinesis steams, aggregating and transforming data with intermediate kinesis message bus and writing data out to SQS queues and logging with CloudWatch logs
+  **Scenario** Client has realtime streaming application listening to source dynamo and kinesis steams, aggregating and transforming data via intermediate kinesis message bus and writing data out to SQS queues and logging with CloudWatch logs

   **PRT test** files will include
     * json dynamo items to be written to specified dynamo tables and time when to write data